kddubey/cappr/README.md

 <summary>Use an AutoAWQ model</summary>

 [`cappr.huggingface.classify_no_cache`](https://cappr.readthedocs.io/en/latest/cappr.huggingface.html)
-seems to play nice with models loaded via [`awq.AutoAWQForCausalLM.from_quantized`](https://github.com/casper-hansen/AutoAWQ).
+is compatible with models loaded via [`awq.AutoAWQForCausalLM.from_quantized`](https://github.com/casper-hansen/AutoAWQ).
 See [this notebook](https://github.com/kddubey/cappr/blob/main/demos/huggingface/autoawq.ipynb) for a minimal demo.

-Note that for `transformers>=4.35.0`, you can load AutoAWQ models using `transformers.AutoModelForCausalLM`.
-In this case, use [`cappr.huggingface.classify`](https://cappr.readthedocs.io/en/latest/cappr.huggingface.html), which is faster.
+Note that for `transformers>=4.35.0`, you can load AWQd models using `transformers.AutoModelForCausalLM`.
+AWQd models loaded this way are compatible with [`cappr.huggingface.classify`](https://cappr.readthedocs.io/en/latest/cappr.huggingface.html), which is usually faster.

 See [this page of the
 documentation](https://cappr.readthedocs.io/en/latest/select_a_language_model.html#huggingface)